 Through the years Michael has lived in every major music capital in the U.S. (New York, Los Angeles, Nashville & Austin) and has recorded his songs with greats such as Chuck Rainey, Stephen Bruton and Milton Hopkins (cousin of Lightnin’ and former rhythm guitarist for B.B King).
 Milton became a lifetime friend and mentor for Michael and they would go on to record two Blues albums of Michael's original music, “Houston Blues”(1991) and “Waiting For Perfection”(2008).

-On the success of latest album “Real", which reached #26 on the top 100 Albums on the Americana Roots Charts for 2014, Michael has signed with Worldhaus Music and will release a new album "Seven Songs for Sylvia" in 2016 which marks his 8th original album in 50 years of his professional music career.
+After the success of his latest album “Real”(2014), which reached #26 on the top 100 albums on the Americana Roots Charts in 2014, Michael will soon release a new album, entitled “Seven Songs for Sylvia”, which will mark his 8th original album in 50 years of his professional music career.